outde-xyz/website/content/Discussions/2020-04-29_graf_semirings.md

 Beyond the pleasant valleys of string land lies the thicket of tree land.
 In tree land, things can get a bit more complicated depending on what your question is.
+Not always, though.
-They don't necessarily do so, it really depends on what kind of value you're trying to compute.
+It really depends on what kind of value you're trying to compute.

 If you just want to know whether a specific tree is well-formed, nothing really changes.
 Take your standard phrase structure grammar.
-A rewrite rule of the form `S -> NP VP` is a tree bigram where the root is `S` and the daughters are `NP` and `VP`.
+A rewrite rule of the form `S -> NP VP` is a tree bigram where the mother is `S` and the daughters are `NP` and `VP`.
 Just like we can break down a string into its string bigrams, we can break down a tree into its tree bigrams.
-And the value of the whole tree is computed by combining the values of its tree bigrams.
+And the value of the whole tree according to a phrase structure grammar is computed by combining the values of its tree bigrams.
 With more expressive formalisms like MGs, things are once again more complicated, just like a finite-state automaton uses a more complicated formula in string land than the one for SL grammars above.
 But the general principle remains the same: once you have a formula for how the parts interact, you can plug in the operators you want.
 As before, we can switch between gradient and categorical systems by tweaking the values of $f$ and $\otimes$, under the condition that this still gets us a monoid.